-- 1. Access the Protective Instrument Loop Sensor System into which you want to copy another Sensor System. - 2.
+- Access the Protective Instrument Loop Sensor System into which you want to copy another Sensor System. - 2.
 In the upper-right corner of the datasheet, select Copy.

-A list of Protective Instrument Loop Sensor Systems appears.
+In the upper-right corner of the window, select A list of Protective Instrument Loop Sensor Systems appears.